Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 How often should you clean and condition leather seats?

 Clean leather seats every one to three months depending on use, and condition every three to six months.
-High-use seats, hot climates and light-coloured leather that shows dye transfer need it more often.
+High-use seats, hot climates and light-colored leather that shows dye transfer need it more often.
 Regular gentle care keeps leather looking and feeling new far longer than occasional heavy cleaning.

 Can you use baby wipes or household cleaners on car leather?